-Your physical therapist's overall purpose is to help you continue to participate in your daily activities and life roles.
-Your physical therapist will design a treatment program based on both the findings of the evaluation and your personal goals.
-The treatment program may include:
+The goal of physical therapy is to help you continue to take part in your daily activities and life roles.
+Your physical therapist will design a treatment program based on an evaluation and your goals.
+Your treatment program may include:

 Stretching and flexibility exercises.
 Your physical therapist will teach you specific exercises to improve movement in the joints and muscles of your spine, arms, and legs.
 Improving motion in a joint is often the key to pain relief.

 Strengthening exercises.
-Strong trunk muscles provide support for your spinal joints, and strong arm and leg muscles help take some of the workload off your spinal joints.
+Strong trunk muscles provide support for your spinal joints.
+Strong arm and leg muscles help take some of the workload off your spinal joints.

 Posture and body mechanics education.
-Your physical therapist may show you how to make small changes in how you sit, stand, bend, and lift—even in how you sleep—to help relieve your pain and help you manage your condition on your own.
+Your physical therapist may show you how to make small changes in how you sit, stand, bend, and lift.
+They also may help you adjust how you sleep.
+These changes can relieve your pain and help you manage your condition on your own.

 Can This Injury or Condition Be Prevented?

 DDD is a natural result of aging.
 However, you can make choices that lessen its impact on your life and slow its progression.
 Your physical therapist can offer you advice on staying strong and fit.
 Some physical therapy clinics conduct seminars to help people learn how to take care of their backs and necks.